h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 **What's the Plan?**

 With the appropriate portfolio in hand as an artist, you probably would be glad on your first job landing in a big-production VFX / Animation company.
-But from the wider angle, you need a small but nice community to start on.
+But from the wider angle of the big picture, you actually need a small but nice community more than anything else.
+Once you have the community, it's the direction you take.